PhantomInsights/covid-19/README.md

 This plot is simlar to the previous one, it will show us the daily counts of confirmed cases, deaths and recoveries for all the countries combined.

-Filter out rows with zero confirmed cases.
+We filter out rows with zero confirmed cases.

 ```python
 df = df[df["confirmed"] > 0]
 ```

-Resample the data by day and sum the daily totals.
+Resample the data by 1 day intervals and sum the daily totals.

 ```python
 resampled_df = df.resample("D").sum()
 ```

-Add 3 new columns, one for each category counts.
+Add 3 new columns, one for each field counts.

 ```python
 resampled_df["confirmed_difference"] = resampled_df["confirmed"].diff()